hashimali-123/Portfolio-Website/README.md

 ## Description

-This is a personal portfolio website showcasing my web development skills, projects, and contact information.
+This is a personal portfolio website showcasing web development skills, projects, and contact information.
 The site includes sections for home, about, projects, and contact, with a responsive design and interactive elements.

 ## Features